erikmswan/game-recommendations/readme.md

 ## Sidescrolling platformers and Metroidvanias
 - **Hollow Knight** (Singleplayer)
     - Unbelievably good.
 The story, the art, the gameplay -- it is one of the greatest metroidvanias of all time.
 I can't wait for the sequel, Silksong.
+- **Inside** (Singleplayer)
+    - Made by the same people who made Limbo, there's no dialogue, just a child escaping an unknown aggressive group of people, digging deeper into an apocalyptic looking society.
+So many tense moments.
+Amazing visual storytelling and art direction.
+I can't say enough good things about this game.
 - **Dead Cells** (Singleplayer)
     - Combination of procedurally generated roguelike with a metroidvania.
 Death is permanent, but necessary -- every run gives you currency to purchase more and better weapons, which help you progress even farther.
 Great fun.
 - **Steamworld Dig 1 & 2** (Singleplayer)